golems-gabb/upgrade_check/README.md

   2. Enable module via admin UI or Drush.
   3. After installation go to configuration tab and find "Drupal 8 upgrade evaluation" (admin/config/upgrade-check/evaluation)
+  4. If you need to be able to work with the module for other user roles on the site, go to page "admin/user/permissions" and add the "administer upgrade check" permissions to the required role.
-  4. Once the module has loaded click "Analyze".
+  5. Once the module has loaded click "Analyze".
-  5. Now, this module will start analyzing your website.
+  6. Now, this module will start analyzing your website.
-  6. Once the module has completed the analysis, press "Download JSON".
+  7. Once the module has completed the analysis, press "Download JSON".
-  7. **Do not disable the "Drupal 8 upgrade evaluation" module until you download json file to resource https://golems.top/estimate and do not get estimate result.
+  8. **Do not disable the "Drupal 8 upgrade evaluation" module until you download json file to resource https://golems.top/estimate and do not get estimate result.
 Because the "Drupal 8 upgrade evaluation" module is needed to confirm verifying the ownership of your website.**
-  8. After downloading JSON File, for manual way, upload it on https://golems.top/estimate with your credentials (you have to log in or register) to estimate your website.
+  9. After downloading JSON File, for manual way, upload it on https://golems.top/estimate with your credentials (you have to log in or register) to estimate your website.
 There is an available version to estimate your web resource without authorization.